 Ironstone was first developed in England by Charles Mason of Staffordshire, England, as a refinement of earthenware.
 The clay in the areas and the new firing process made a less porous, smoother, and high gloss glaze look that resembled porcelain.
 It was loved by the middle classes in

-England and Mason began distribution to America in 1the 1860s.
-Usually a solid white tableware, it is highly collectible today.
+England and Mason began distribution to America in the 1860s.
+Usually sold as white tableware, it is highly collectible today.
 Even Martha Stewart collects ironstone.

 Over time, Staffordshire potters offered ironstone in various patterns and added colors, transferware patterns.
 I collect both solid white and blue and white ironstone & antique porcelain.